PramodKumarYadav/PramodKumarYadav/README.md

 ## Hi there 👋

-I am a test automation enthusiast!
-I love solving problems, learning new technologies and building test automation frameworks.
-I am currently working as a contractor at EPO.
+I am a test automation enthusiast, and I love solving problems and building test automation frameworks.
+I am currently working as a contractor at EPO and having some fun working on latest tech and learning new stuff every day.
 Apart from solving test automation problems at EPO:

 <!--
 **PramodKumarYadav/PramodKumarYadav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.